 Has your CPP disability claim been denied?
 Are you planning on doing your own CPP disability appeal?
 Do you want to learn the secrets for maximizing your chances of winning?

-As a disability lawyer who works on CPP disability appeals for many people, I have the opportunity to see lots of examples of what works and doesn’t work...when it comes to winning an appeal.
+As a disability lawyer who works on CPP disability appeals for many people, I've had the opportunity to see lots of examples of what works and what doesn't when it comes to winning an appeal.